OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 .. prompt:: bash # auto

-    #docker-machine create --driver opennebula --opennebula-network-name $NETWORK_NAME --opennebula-image-id $IMG_ID --opennebula-b2d-size $DATA_SIZE_MB $VM_NAME
+    #docker-machine create --driver opennebula --opennebula-template-id $TEMPLATE_ID $VM_NAME

-This command create a VM in OpenNebula using $IMG_ID as image, $NETWORK_NAME as network, $DATA_SIZE_MB as disk size and $VM_NAME as the VM name.
+This command create a VM in OpenNebula using $TEMPLATE_ID as the template and $VM_NAME as the VM name.

-Make sure the network you pass throught $NETWORK_NAME allow Docker Machine to connect to the VM.
+Make sure the network attached to the template allow Docker Machine to connect to the VM.

-If you want to use templates, which is neccesary for vCenter you can take a look at the "Using Templates" section of :ref:`Docker Machine Driver References <docker_machine_driver_reference>`.
+If you want to create a VM without using a template (only for KVM) you can take a look at "Not Using a Template" section from :ref:`Docker Machine Driver References <docker_machine_driver_reference>`.

 Step 5 - Interact with your Docker Engine
 ================================================================================